Coveo/source.coveo.com/_posts/2024-07-29-building-a-resilient-and-high-performance-real-time-data-pipeline-using-aws-serverless-technilogies.md

 Over the last few years, there has been a growing demand for real-time data analytics and applications.
 In addition to tracking events submitted explicitly through Usage Analytics Write API (client-side events), we also wanted to capture events from internal services (server-side events).
 However, it is challenging to expand the above architecture to include server-side events for the following reasons:

 1. The original design of Write Service did not consider the additional data source and integrations with new real-time consumers.
 Expanding its existing capabilities requires a significant amount of redesign efforts.
 2. Adding a data source or a consumer involves specific validation and transformation logic for incoming events.
 That logic can differ depending on the data source or consumer.
-As the number of data sources or consumers grows, the complexity of Write Service increases, making it harder to manage and maintain which ultimately leads to increased chances of errors and failures.
+As the number of data sources or consumers grows, the complexity of the Write Service increases, making it harder to manage and maintain which ultimately leads to increased chances of errors and failures.
 3. The additional transformation logic will potentially introduce more processing time, leading to performance degradation of the Write API.

 This motivated us to build a new real-time streaming pipeline that can be easily extended to adapt to new data sources from client side or server side, as well as accommodate new real-time data consumers.
 Beyond extensibility, there are other factors that we prioritized when designing the new real-time data pipeline, particularly: